Tam-Lin/zos-utilities/README.rst

         :target: https://zos-utilities.readthedocs.io/en/latest/?version=latest
         :alt: Documentation Status

 Library for performing various utility functions needed for z/OS libraries.
-Right now, this just means "Julian" date conversion.
-But I have a couple of libraries that do various things for/with z/OS, and they all need to convert from the z/OS Julian Date to datetime, so I thought I might as well put it into a library.
+I have a couple of libraries that do various things for/with z/OS, and they all need to convert from the z/OS Julian Date to datetime, so I thought I might as well put it into a library.
+I'm also starting to build a representation of z/OS and IBM Z from an infrastructure perspective.